Black v Chrétien: Aftermath of the affair

 In 2001, Black renounced his citizenship of Canada, which he then called "an oppressive little world".
 Eric Reguly wrote in The Times: "The great man fled his native Canada for Britain.
 He couldn't wait to leave, he said, because Canada was turning into a Third World dump run by raving socialists."
 Black's lawyer, Eddie Greenspan, later stated Black's citizenship "was stolen from him" by "spiteful" former prime minister Jean Chrétien.

 Black was granted a life peerage as Baron Black of Crossharbour, in the London Borough of Tower Hamlets.
 Lord Black sat as a member of the Conservative Party until July 13, 2007, when he was denied the whip (effectively, expulsion from the Conservative benches) because of his conviction on fraud charges.
 On May 15, 2019, he was granted a full pardon by President Donald Trump.

 In September 2006, The Globe and Mail reported Black was taking steps to regain Canadian citizenship.
 He may have desired this to qualify for prisoner exchange and benefit from Canadian early release policies or to enable him to cross the border following a conviction.
 In a TVOntario interview, Black claimed, "I always said that I would take my citizenship back, and if it wasn't for all these legal problems, I would have done it by now."
 He told interviewer Steve Paikin that he was working through "normal channels".
 Black also said, "I have settled into my new life as freedom fighter.
 It's very interesting, it's quite stimulating in a way, but it is an ordeal."

 Even without Canadian citizenship, Black continued to be a member of the Queen's Privy Council for Canada, to which he was appointed by Governor General Ray Hnatyshyn, on the advice of Prime Minister Brian Mulroney, in 1992.
 The appointment was strictly honorific, as the Privy Council has no substantive power and meets very rarely.
 In fact, the council last formally met in 1981, so Black never actually attended a Privy Council meeting.
 In 2014 Conrad Black was once again living in Canada; however, the Governor General accepted the advice of the Order of Canada Advisory Committee and the Prime Minister to remove Black from both the Order of Canada and the Privy Council.

 Black regained his Canadian citizenship in April 2023.
-He remains a British peer.